CraigKelly/datasimple/README.md

 in a Vagrant Ubuntu VM on a Windows machine, and you'll want to use the shared `/vagrant` folder, you might want to consider using pipenv and pyenv with the virtualenv plugin.

+Use `make test` for testing (which will also handle linting).
+In fact, see the `Makefile` for what we automate with this project.

 # Contributing